Amarakon55/ffrec/README.md

 ## Configuration

-You can change the default values of FFRec options via the configuration file.
+You can change the default values of FFrec options via the configuration file.
 The configuration file is located in the configuration directory, so usually `~/.config/ffrec/ffrec.conf`.
 Here is an example
 configuration: